Michaelawilliams28/cuckoo-debian-install/README.md

   * building Gaucamole 1.2 from source
   * optional win7 guest ova
   * using venv for cuckoo
-  * estimated time around 3-4 hours from scratch.
+  * estimated time around 3-4 hours from scratch :relaxed:
   * time spent on knowledge on this guide about 10 times that :disappointed:

 # Debian Host setup